What You Need to Remember for Negotiating Your Full Pay Package

 List the "Hidden Costs" you currently pay for that work could cover.
 This could be your home office setup, professional certificates, or even an extra week of time off.
 Pick the two most important things and bring them up as the final points to agree on to close the deal.

-"We are very close to agreeing.
+"We are close to agreeing.
 To sign the papers today, I just need to sort out two things that aren't about money.
 Because of the travel needed, I'd like to have an extra week of paid time off so I can stay rested, and a small payment for my home office gear.
 If we can include those, I'm ready to sign."

 At the end of a long hiring process, the Recruiter and the Manager are tired.
 They want the deal done.
 They will often agree to small requests like extra vacation or a tech payment just to get the contract signed and stop the hiring process, even if they said no to a higher salary just moments before.